-Chevron is an integrated company involved in virtually every facet of the energy industry.
-We explore for, produce and transport crude oil and natural gas; refine, market and distribute transportation fuels and lubricants; manufacture and sell petrochemicals and additives; generate power; and develop and deploy technologies that enhance business value in every aspect of the Company's operations.
+Chevron is a fully integrated company involved in virtually every facet of the energy industry.
+We explore for, produce, and transport crude oil and natural gas; refine, market, and distribute transportation fuels and lubricants; manufacture and sell petrochemicals and additives; generate power; and develop and deploy technologies that enhance business value in every aspect of the Company's operations.
 Our business is capital-intensive and has long investment horizons-most of our resource and manufacturing investments span decades.
-Most of our product sales are commodities, whose prices can be volatile, leading to fluctuating earnings and cash flow through the price cycles.
-Oil prices have declined 50 percent or more five times in the last 35 years and were particularly volatile in 2016, reaching decade lows as shown in the chart below.
-This resulted in sharp reductions in industry earnings and cash flow in 2016.
+Most of our product sales are commodities, whose prices can be volatile, leading to fluctuating earnings and cash flow through price cycles.
+Oil prices have declined 50 percent or more five times in the last 35 years.
+Prices were particularly volatile in 2016, reaching decade lows.
+In 2017, Brent oil prices rose 24 percent, on average, versus the prior year.

+Note

-Note: Brent futures prices are as of February 28, 2017.
+(1) Brent futures prices are as of February 28, 2018.

 Chevron responded to lower prices with decisive actions.
-To balance cash inflow with outflow by 2017 and improve overall Company performance, we implemented plans to:
+The Company successfully balanced cash inflow with outflow in 2017 and improved overall Company performance as follows:

-- Finish key projects under construction to enhance revenue and reduce capital outlays; - Increase investments in shorter cycle time opportunities, including shale and tight rock reservoirs; - Reduce capital and operating expenses; - · Selectively sell assets; and - Prudently use available balance sheet debt capacity in the transition to balanced cash flows in 2017.
+- Finished key projects under construction, which increased production, enhanced revenue, and reduced capital outlays; - Increased investments in shorter cycle time opportunities, including shale and tight rock reservoirs; - · Reduced capital and operating expenses; and - · Selectively sold assets.

-In 2016, Chevron increased its dividend payments for the 29th consecutive year, resulting in a dividend growth profile over the last 10 years that has far outpaced the S&P 500 and peer group1 average rates of growth.
-At year-end 2016, the Company's 10-year cumulative dividend growth was 113 percent, 36 percent and 97 percent higher than the S&P 500 and peer group averages, respectively.
+In 2017, Chevron's annual dividend payment per share increased for the 30th consecutive year, resulting in a dividend growth profile over the last 10 years that has outpaced the S&P 500 and peer group 1 average rates of growth.
+Our dividend nearly doubled, while the peer average dividend grew by only one-third, over this 10-year period.